DISCLAIMER:

 three nights from exploring the ruins with him, helping him clear the cave

-drawings, and from their frequent breaks to make love, that she had slept
+drawings, and from their frequent breaks to make love, that she'd slept better

-first time in a long time, she felt human again.
-Felt hopeful.
+time in a long time, she felt human again.

 And it wasn't just because of